-Graffiti is something that is regarded as an art form for those people undertaking in it but is also regarded by members of the general public as a nuisance, often associated with anti-social behaviour and gang culture.
+Graffiti is sometimes regarded as an art form by those doing it, but by members of the general public it is often seen as a nuisance, frequently associated with anti-social behaviour and gang culture.
 It is also costly to get rid of: recent estimates put the clean-up costs for graffiti in the UK at more than £1bn.

 These must be painted, written, sprayed or etched onto walls or other surfaces.